astrion-coder/cohort-seven/projects/reth-state-tiering.md

 After the inactive subtree has been identified, it gets stored in the cold state and a reference for it is stored in the hot state.

 ### Cold State Format
 When a maximal inactive subtree is identified and moved to the cold file, it is replaced in the hot database by a compact 17-byte "primary stub".
-This stub acts as a filesystem pointer, allowing the client to resolve the data only when needed.
+This stub acts as a filesystem pointer and allows the client to resolve the data only when needed.

 The Primary Stub has the following structure: